Last updated: October 03, 2024

 What does the mortgage loan application process look like when you’re self-employed?

 The mortgage application process is similar for both a self-employed person and a person who receives a regular source of income from an employer.
-Both applicants must have:
+Both applicants may need:

 The difference for each applicant lies in how the source of income is documented.